jplattel/obsidian-query-language/README.md

 This is a plugin for Obsidian (https://obsidian.md) that allows you to query your notes and gather information about your vault inside a note itself.
 You write queries and configure them with a code-block and the renderer will output the results in the markdown preview:

 ![](https://raw.githubusercontent.com/jplattel/obsidian-query-language/main/images/example-oql-screenshot.png)

+## Changelog

+- **1.4.0**
+    Tags are now supported in the fields view.
+Fields also work in list view.

+- **1.3.0**
+    You can now sort on create/modified or any other fields in table/list view.
 ## Installation

 Clone this repository in the `.obsidian/plugins` folder and enable it in the settings of Obsidian.